spydx/equinor-ctf-2024/writeups/crypto/Chatlog/bootplug/README.md

 This writeup will give a more deep-dive coverage of how this attack works under the hood.
 Many years ago I also co-authored a [CryptoBook article](https://cryptohack.gitbook.io/cryptobook/untitled/low-private-component-attacks/wieners-attack) on this attack which I recommend checking out.

-During the CTF, I simply found an old script for the attack and ran it.
-But I want to share how this attack actually works, so that
+During the CTF, I simply found a script for the attack on GitHub and ran it.
+But I want to share how this attack actually works, so that you can get a more thorough understanding of how one would approach this type of problem.

 ## Introduction